 I recently moved to where I am now living on the beautiful Central Coast of California.
-Come to think of it, I seem to have a “gypsy soul” because I actually have moved a lot in the last 15 years (at least 10 times)!
-Each time I move I love to look at a map of the surrounding area and study where everything is.
-Surely that comes from the days of growing up traveling to various places for summer vacations and I leaned over the car’s front seat (no seatbelts back then-yikes!) while my mom read the map and provided instructions on where to turn next — the “old fashioned GPS”!
+I seem to have a “gypsy soul” because I have actually have moved a lot in the last 15 years (at least 10 times)!
+Each time I move I love to look at a map of the surrounding area and study where everything is, such as stores and restaurants, as well as nature areas for exploring (the green areas on the map)!
+Surely that comes from the days of growing up traveling to various places for summer vacations as I leaned over the car’s front seat (no seatbelts back then – yikes!) while my mom read the map and provided instructions on where to turn next — the “old fashioned GPS”!
 I still feel a vibrant energy thinking back to those days of going on a new adventure!

-These days I rely heavily on my technological “GPS” navigation device to find my way around, especially after a move.
-One thing can be sure, the first thing I look up when I move is how to get to “Kohls” (Department Store)!
-Actually I use the GPS a lot to get around until I am confident I can get from “point A” to “point B” without assistance.
-When I think back, after many times using the GPS to get to Kohl’s, for example, I can remember the awkwardness and lack of confidence, but determination, in getting there on my own.
-Sometimes I made a wrong turn and was on the wrong course, but after awhile it became easier and easier because the pathway on the road is now mapped out in my brain.
+These days I rely heavily on my technological “GPS” navigation device to find my way around, especially after a move until I am confident I can get from “point A” to “point B” without assistance.
+After a while I try going without the GPS to get to my new favorite hike, for example.
+At first there is an awkwardness and lack of confidence, but determination, in getting there on my own.
+Sometimes I make a wrong turn and am on the wrong course, but after awhile it becomes easier and eventually effortless because the pathway on the road is now mapped out in my brain.
 That’s called creating a “neuronal pathway”.
-I always come home with some super savings from Kohls.
-But this is not an ad for Kohls.

-I realized that the GPS and mapping is a perfect metaphor for our journey to experience a happier, healthier, more balanced life: moving from stress to balanced; poor health to vibrant health; difficult relationships to peaceful; negative attitudes to gratitude; distracted to focused, and so on.
+I realized that the GPS and mapping is a perfect metaphor for our journey to experience a happier, healthier, more balanced life: moving from stressful living to balanced living; from being unwell to vibrant health; from difficult relationships to peaceful ones; from negative attitudes to “gr’attitude”; from distracted to focused, and so on.
 Each of us has something in our lives that we would like to move away from, and move towards a better “place” of being.
+When we get “off course”, feeling lost, or finding ourselves making a “u-turn” towards old habits, we use our map to head back in the direction we are going.

 When we respond more skillfully to life’s challenges by turning on our inner GPS, we are activating well-being that would have otherwise remained stuck in low gear!